 Perfectly Preemie has thought of everything we never knew we needed!
 They do a range of styles, all with the best NICU features in mind, but we love this jumpsuit with a cap and pair of booties to cover all of our bases.
 All of the closures are velcro for IVs, monitors and easy changing, and it’s all perfectly sized for 3-6 lbs.
 The prints are all so cute — think mermaids, horses and little snowmen, so if this is going to be your NICU staple, there are enough outfits for all the days you need.

 We’re crying, too!
 This adorable onesie has all the features any baby in the NICU/hospital needs to safely get through another day.
-There’s also Mommy’s Tiny Miracle and Rocking The NICU Like A Boss.
-The sleeves feature velcro for easy access and plastic snaps for x-rays.
+The sleeves feature plastic snaps for x-rays.
 Sized just right for baby up to 5 lbs, this cozy onesie reminds everyone that although they are small, they are mighty.

 Preemie Clothes for Baby: